santydesignscr/encryption-app/README.md

 The program is created and distributed by [Santy Designs](https://github.com/santydesignscr)

 ## Copyright
 Code ©️ Copyright 2022 MOFHY.
-Code released under the MIT license.
+Code released under the GPL-3.0 license.